-Building Information Modelling (BIM) is an innovative method that is becoming increasingly important in the construction industry.
-BIM enables engineers, architects and other project participants to create and manage a virtual model of a building or infrastructure.
-This model contains all relevant information about the project, from the dimensions and materials to the costs and schedule.
-BIM is revolutionising the way in which projects are planned, implemented and managed and offers numerous Advantages for the entire industry.
+Building Information Modeling (BIM) is an innovative method that is becoming increasingly important in the construction industry.
+BIM enables engineers, architects and other project participants to create a virtual Model of a building or a Infrastructure to create and manage.
+This Model contains all relevant information about the project, from dimensions and materials to costs and schedule.
+BIM revolutionises the way projects are planned, implemented and managed, and offers numerous Advantages for the entire industry.

 Key Takeaways